 Balance Abstract and Concrete Nouns: Effective writing often involves a balance between abstract and concrete nouns.
 Use abstract nouns to express ideas, concepts, and emotions, but support these abstract ideas with concrete examples and details.
 This will make your writing more persuasive and easier to understand.

-For example, if you're writing about "freedom," you might provide concrete examples of what freedom looks like in practice, such as the right to vote, the freedom of speech, or the freedom to travel.
+To give you an idea, if you're writing about "freedom," you might provide concrete examples of what freedom looks like in practice, such as the right to vote, the freedom of speech, or the freedom to travel.
 By grounding your abstract ideas in concrete realities, you make them more accessible and relatable to your audience.

 -